MichaelCurrin/coding-blog/_posts/2019-10-15-static-site-cms-tools.md

 Website: [forestry.io](https://forestry.io)

-> Write front-end code with Gatsby, Hugo, Jekyll or Vuepress and push to your Git repo.
+> Write front-end code with Gatsby, Hugo, Jekyll or VuePress and push to your Git repo.
 Forestry will pull in your commits and update the CMS.
 >
 > Invite your team to create content in a rich UI.
 Their updates get committed back without merge conflicts.